dropqube/pv-forecast-card/README.md

 **I HEAVILY RECOMMEND INSTALLING THIS ViA HACS**

+If you don't want to use HACS, here's the manual installation method:

 1. **Download** the `clock_pv_forecast_card.js` file and save it to `/config/www/`.
 2. **Register** the resource in `Settings → Dashboards → ⋮ → Resources`: